shonicth/FFXIV-PopTracker/README.md

 # FFXIV-PopTracker

-Early WIP
+WIP

-Current Status(6/7/2026):
+Current Status(6/10/2026):

--Everything should be fully implemented, with the exception of implementing fish correctly on aprx 10 zones as of the time of writing this(Sea of Clouds thru Yanxia).
-Everything else should be fully ready to go with regards to APWorld version v0.28.1.
-I'm considering a formal release after these 10 zones are finished
+-Everything should be fully implemented wrt APWorld v0.28.1, I'm currently focusing my efforts on reviewing/organizing the fish based on in game fishing log.
+Currently finished with all the ARR zones for this.

 -Assets need to be done, as well as clean up layouts.
 There are currently a lot of placeholders